Mine's a Pint — New England's Breweries

-- Martha's Vineyard Craft Beer Festival, Stone Bluff, Massachusetts (September 24, 2016) – New for 2016, this festival will feature 50 breweries and more than 150 craft brews to sample.
+- Martha's Vineyard Craft Beer Festival, Stone Bluff, Massachusetts (September 23, 2017) – This festival will feature 50 breweries and more than 150 craft brews to sample.

 - Acadia's Oktoberfest Food & Crafts Festival, Southwest Harbor, Maine (October 7, 2017) – 88 brands of Maine's finest beer and wine, plus all-day music.

 - Also see this list of New England brew festivals.